partigabor/spice/content/_index.md

 # Welcome to the *Spices & Spice Terminology Database* 1.0 (beta)

-This website contains information on spices and spice names, it aims to list, categorize, and introduce spices from a philological point of view, focusing on their origins, history, spread, cultural significance, and linguistic analysis.
+This website contains information on spices and spice names.
+It aims to list, categorize, and introduce spices from a [philological](https://en.wikipedia.org/wiki/Philology) point of view, focusing on their origins, history, spread, cultural significance, and linguistic analysis.

 The website is based on a Ph.D. dissertation currently under review and revision, titled *Mapping the Language of Spices: A Corpus-Based, Philological Study on the Words of the Spice Domain*.

 >The database is currently under developmental state (beta version), I plan an initial release in 2023, after the thesis has been defended, and a revised version has been published.